vitalif/vitastor/docs/usage/cli.en.md

 * `-p|--pool POOL` - Move image to pool POOL, leaving the snapshot in the old pool.
 * `--enc-key random` - Change image encryption key to a new random AES-256-XTS key.
-* `--enc-key HEX` - Change image encryption key to a specified key or to an empty key.
+* `--enc-key KEY` - Change image encryption key to a specified key, Vault key or to an empty key.
   By default, the image retains its old encryption key when taking a snapshot.

 See also about [how to export snapshots](qemu.en.md#exporting-snapshots).